djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 ### Difficulties and Future Directions

+We encountered several obstacles while working on this project.

+The first issue was that Empirical's Listeners class could only apply a single event handler for any event at a time.
+This was a problem because our EventListenerTrigger needed to add its own event handlers, in addition to any that the user may have set.
+So first, we enhanced the Listeners class to support adding any number of event handlers.

+The second big issue, which we weren't able to address, is that Empirical's web system does not play nicely with JavaScript code.
+Any changes made to a widget's properties must be made from the C++ side, or else those changes will be wiped out when Empirical redraws the widget.
+This caused us quite a bit of confusion before we identified the issue, and it also prevented us from being able to implement a JavaScript popover library.
+Popovers are probably the most useful feature that the library is currently lacking, so we hope that the necessary changes to support this can be made to Empirical.

+We're not sure whether a system like this might also be useful for native Empirical apps.
+The high-level framework is not web-specific, so this is a potential area of development.

 ### Acknowledgements

 I'd like to give credit to Austin Ferguson (@FergusonAJ) for being an excellent mentor on this project.
-He came up with the rough outline for this system, and contributed to every aspect of its design, as well as some of the code itself.
-Thanks also to everyone on the WAVES team who helped with advice, tips, and feedback.
+He came up with the rough outline for the system, and contributed to every aspect of its design, as well as some of the code itself!

+Thanks also to everyone on the WAVES team who helped with advice, tips, and feedback. :blush:

-This project gave me the opportunity to learn a lot about web development, the Empirical library, and contributing to real-life distributed software.
+This project gave me the opportunity to learn a lot about web development, Empirical, and contributing to real-life distributed software.
 I hope that our contribution will prove to be a valuable addition to the library.